DBvagabond/Cybersecurity-Portfolio/README.md

 - **Analyzing audit results**
   - I analyze the findings from the controls assessment, risk assessment, and compliance checklist to generate a comprehensive view of the organization's cybersecurity posture.
 This analysis allows me to identify potential vulnerabilities, threats, and areas of improvement.
 - **Communicating results and recommendations**
   - I prepare detailed reports summarizing the audit findings, including identified risks, vulnerabilities, and recommended remediation measures.
 I ensure clear and concise communication of these results to stakeholders, including executive management, IT teams, and relevant personnel.
+[Example Stakeholder memorandum](assets/Stakeholder-memorandum-exemplar.pdf)